tidalmigrations/tidalmigrations.github.io/pages/tidal tools/machine_stats.md

 - PID
 - PPID

-To enable capturing process metrics and pipe the output to Tidal Accelerator use:
+To enable capturing process metrics and pipe the output to Tidal Accelerator add the `--process-stats flag` to `machine-stats`:

     $ machine-stats --process-stats | tidal sync servers